Venue: Sparkenhoe Committee Room, County Hall, Glenfield

 |

 Local Government Reorganisation.
-Additional documents: Decision: a) That the contents of the report be noted; the uncertainty about the progress of the English Devolution and Community Empowerment Bill following the resignation of the Deputy Prime Minister and the sacking of the Minister of State; and the expectation nevertheless that the Ministry of Housing, Communities and Local Government (MHCLG) will receive more final submissions in November than the number of interim plans submitted in March; b) That the Cabinet anticipates an assessment by MHCLG after November of whether all reorganisation and devolution proposals can proceed to the Government’s timetable of completion in the life of this Parliament; c) That the Cabinet acknowledges the decision of the County Council at its meeting on 30th July not to support any expansion of Leicester City Council’s boundaries and the public unpopularity of the boundary changes proposed by the Mayor of Leicester, but also recognises the need to provide evidence of the financial, service and other impacts of those changes on the County, its residents and taxpayers; d) That the modelling exercise currently underway looking at six different options for reorganisation into a unitary structure for Leicester, Leicestershire and Rutland (LLR) be supported; and e) The outcomes of the modelling be considered as soon as possible and the Cabinet will welcome the views of the Scrutiny Commission and all members before a final submission on a unitary structure for LLR is made by the Cabinet.
-REASONS FOR DECISION: To note the next steps to be taken by the County Council
+Additional documents: Minutes: The Cabinet considered a joint report of the Chief Executive, Director of Corporate Resources, and Director of Law and Governance regarding the Government’s policy on local government reorganisation, the local response made earlier in the year, the current position across Leicester, Leicestershire and Rutland and elsewhere, and financial modelling being undertaken which would inform the Council’s final proposal.
+A copy of the report and a supplementary report, marked “Agenda item 7”, are filed with these minutes.
+Mr. Harrison CC commented on the context including the recent Council resolutions and changes to the Leicester boundary being sought by the City Mayor.
+He noted the Government’s stated timetable for the reorganisation and devolution and highlighted the need for clarity from the Government as to how it intended to proceed.
+RESOLVED: a) That the contents of the report be noted; the uncertainty about the progress of the English Devolution and Community Empowerment Bill following the resignation of the Deputy Prime Minister and the sacking of the Minister of State; and the expectation nevertheless that the Ministry of Housing, Communities and Local Government (MHCLG) will receive more final submissions in November than the number of interim plans submitted in March; b) That the Cabinet anticipates an assessment by MHCLG after November of whether all reorganisation and devolution proposals can proceed to the Government’s timetable of completion in the life of this Parliament; c) That the Cabinet acknowledges the decision of the County Council at its meeting on 30 July not to support any expansion of Leicester City Council’s boundaries and the public unpopularity of the boundary changes proposed by the Mayor of Leicester, but also recognises the need to provide evidence of the financial, service and other impacts of those changes on the County, its residents and taxpayers; d) That the modelling exercise currently underway looking at six different options for reorganisation into a unitary structure for Leicester, Leicestershire and Rutland (LLR) be supported; and e) The outcomes of the modelling be considered as soon as possible and the Cabinet will welcome the views of the Scrutiny Commission and all members before a final submission on a unitary structure for LLR is made by the Cabinet.
+REASONS FOR DECISION: To note the latest position regarding local government reorganisation and the next steps to be taken by the County Council, and to inform decision-making on a final submission to Government on a unitary structure for LLR (required to be submitted by 28 November 2025). |

 |